BNasmith/PTForsyth/PTFWorkofChrist.md

 we need.
 It is to be made over again by the
 Maker's redeeming hand.
 We are redeemed from the ban of sin's magic circle by the only
-One who has the secret of the unseen powers ; we are joined with the sin-destroying life of
+One who has the secret of the unseen powers; we are joined with the sin-destroying life of
 Christ.
 And we are redeemed, by the very nature of that redemption, into the fellowship of